Hima Das will miss Asian Games: National chief coach Nair | Sports-Games

 Hima Das will miss Asian Games: National chief coach Nair

-Star sprinter Hima Das will miss the upcoming Asian Games in China due to hamstring injury sustained last April, Indian athletics chief coach Radhakrishnan Nair confirmed on Wednesday.
+Star sprinter Hima Das will miss the upcoming Asian Games in China due to hamstring injury sustained last April, Indian athletics chief coach Radhakrishna Nair confirmed on Wednesday.

 The 23-year-old Hima had won a 400m individual silver at the 2018 Jakarta Asian Games.
 She was also a part of the gold and silver winning women's 4x400m and mixed 4x400m relay quartet in Jakarta.